 The PRECHARGE command is used to deactivate the active row in a particular bank or the active row in all banks.
-The bank(s) will be available for a subsequent row access a specified time ($t{\rm RP}$) after the PRECHARGE command is issued.
-Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BS select the bank.
-Otherwise BS is treated as "Don't Care."
-Once a bank has been pre-charged, it is in the idle state and must be activated prior to any READ or WRITE commands being issued to that bank.
+The bank(s) will be available for a subsequent row access after a specified time (t{RP}) from the issued PRECHARGE command.
+Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BA0, BA1 select the bank.
+Otherwise BA0, BA1 are treated as "Don't Care."
+Once a bank has been precharged, it is in the idle state and must be activated prior to any READ or WRITE commands being issued to that bank.